We all love to sleep. We all love technology and gadgets. And we can’t get enough of either!

-There are many sleep aids out there than you think in the current market.
-And many more in laboratories in their testing and quality assurance phases.
-First of all, let’s take a look at the technologies we already have.
-Then we will discuss the future of sleep technology.
+There are many sleep aids out there than you think in the current market and many more in laboratories in their testing and quality assurance phases.
+First of all, let’s take a look at the technologies we already have and then discuss the future of sleep technology.

 Current Sleep Tech

 Glow lights – with glow lights, you can set a waking time, how the glow would work from dim to light and its peak time and brightness.
 Then it will wake you up by imitating the natural sunrise.
 Some glow lights can be placed in other bedrooms and you can control them from yours.

 Baby bassinets – there are smart baby bassinets where it can rock your baby back and forth, speed up if the baby cries and soothe your baby.
 So mothers can have a little rest after all.

 Fast sleep – If you wake in the middle of the night or you take too long to fall asleep, there are devices you can use to make you fall asleep faster.
 There is a device that, when you touch it, projects a beam light that contracts and expands rhythmically.
 It reduces your heartbeat, calms you down and finally makes you fall asleep.